ColdBox HMVC Documentation

 Info If you use the persistVariables() method or any of the persistence arguments on the setNextEvent() method, those variables will be saved and persisted immediately.

-To review the Flash Scope methods, please go to the API and look for the correct implementation or the AbstractFlashScope.
+To review the Flash Scope methods, please and look for the correct implementation or the AbstractFlashScope.

 Info Please note that the majority of a Flash scope methods return itself so you can concatenate method calls.
 Below are the main methods that you can use to interact with the Flash RAM object: